kymb0/web_study/sqli/readme.md

 ### [Error Based SQLi](https://github.com/kymb0/web_study/blob/master/sqli/error_based_sqli.md)

 ### Union
 SQL injection UNION attack, determining the number of columns returned by the query:
 `'+UNION+SELECT+NULL--`
-keep adding nulls until the page is returned
+keep adding nulls until the page is returned, now we know how many columns there
+Now we take the attack further by checking if certain columns contain a string:
+`'union%20select%20null%2c'STRING'%2cnull--`